Parallel Deep Neural Networks Have Zero Duality Gap: Standard neural networks vs parallel architectures

-We then introduce the neural network with the parallel architecture:
+We then introduce the neural network with parallel architectures:

 Here for $l\in[L-1]$, the $l$-th layer has $m$ weight matrices $\mfW_{l,j}\in \mbR^{m_{l-1}\times m_l}$ where $j\in [m]$.
-Specifically, we let $m_{L-1}=1$.
+Specifically, we let $m_{L-1}=1$ to make each parallel branch as a scalar-output neural network.
 In short, we can view the output $\mfA_{L-1}$ from a parallel neural network as a concatenation of $m$ scalar-output standard neural work.
-In Figure \ref{fig:standard_nn} and \ref{fig:parallel_nn}, we provide examples of neural networks with standard and parallel architectures.
+In Figures \ref{fig:standard_nn} and \ref{fig:parallel_nn}, we provide examples of neural networks with standard and parallel architectures.
 We shall emphasize that for $L=2$, the standard neural network is identical to the parallel neural network.
+We next present a summary of our main result.

+\begin{theorem}[main result] For $L\geq 3$, there exists an activation function $\phi$ and a $L$-layer standard neural network defined in \eqref{nn:std} such that the strong duality does not hold, i.e., $P > D$.
+In contrast, for any $L$-layer parallel neural network defined in \eqref{nn:prl} with linear or ReLU activations and sufficiently large number of branches, strong duality holds, i.e., $P=D$. \end{theorem} We elaborate on the primal problem with optimal value $P$ and the dual problem with optimal value $D$ in Section \ref{sec:linear} and \ref{sec:ReLU}.

 \figshift{5}